Running Through Wine Country: Oliver’s Incredible Half Corked Marathon

 To enter the lottery, you must be:

-The lottery is typically open for less than a week and is free to enter.
+The lottery is typically open for less than a week in November and is free to enter.
 Only one entry per person is allowed, however.
 Entrants will be drawn from the lottery within one week of the closing date.

 Lottery winners are given the opportunity to purchase one ticket and provide the name and email address of a friend to purchase another ticket.